dgadling/provisions/firesauce.md

 This made ~ 5 ounces when pushed through a fine mesh strainer.

 # Preparation
-1. Medium/rough cut chilies and peppers into ¼" or ½" pieces
+1. Medium/rough cut chiles and peppers into ¼" or ½" pieces
 2. Peel garlic cloves and cut in half
 3. Add everything to blender and blend until “smoothie” consistency
 4. Transfer to a glass jar